Ciarduna

-Ciarduna is a type of Italian pastry.
+Ciarduna is a type of Italian baked goods.

-Ciarduna siciliana is a sweet pastry from the province of Agrigento, in Sicily.
+Ciarduna siciliana is a sweet baked goods from the province of Agrigento, in Sicily.
 It consists of an almond cookie shell filled with a ricotta filling.

 Traditional ingredients

 Traditional ingredients are flour, sugar, strutto, vanilla, active yeast, ammonia baking powder (ammonium bicarbonate), homogenized milk, crushed almonds, cinnamon, and icing sugar (when decorating the tops of the ciarduna's).